solog0039/Portfolio-mobile-version02/README.md

 ### Setup

-Copy the projects URL from github then clone from your code editor
+Clone your repo to your local device using cloning commands and switch to the branch you want to work on

 ### Install

-Install almost all dependencies.
+Install  all dependencies.
 This one will install stylelinter:

 > npm install